Pancake: England

 English pancakes have three key ingredients: plain flour, eggs, and milk, though Gervase Markham's 1615 version in The English Huswife used water instead of milk, and added sweet spices.
 The batter is runny and forms a thin layer on the bottom of the frying pan when the pan is tilted.
 It may form some bubbles during cooking, which results in a pale pancake with dark spots where the bubbles were, but the pancake does not rise.
-English pancakes are similar to French crêpes and Italian crespelle.
-They may be eaten as a sweet dessert with the traditional topping of lemon juice and sugar, drizzled with golden syrup, or wrapped around savoury stuffings and eaten as a main course.
-On Shrove Tuesday, it is custom to eat pancakes, and lemon juice and sugar may be added on top.
+They may be eaten as a sweet dessert with the traditional toppings of lemon juice and sugar, honey or golden syrup, chocolate spread, served with fresh fruit, or wrapped around savoury stuffings and eaten as a main course.
+On Shrove Tuesday, it is customary to eat pancakes with one of the usual toppings.
 Yorkshire pudding is made from a similar recipe, but baked instead of fried.
 This batter rises because the air beaten into the batter expands, without the need for baking powder; the result is eaten as part of the traditional roast beef dinner.
-Oatcakes are a savoury variety of pancake particularly associated with Staffordshire.
+Staffordshire oatcakes are a savoury variety of pancake particularly associated with that county.

 A variation of pancake is the crumpet, made from a batter leavened with yeast (or with both yeast and baking powder) and fried in butter to produce a slightly raised flat cake.
 They are also eaten in the rest of the United Kingdom, the Republic of Ireland, and certain areas of the Commonwealth.